 Fun continues through the week.
 Explore the refuge for a chance to see wild elk that haven’t left yet.
 Stay to compete in the Mountain Man Rendezvous, a week-long competition in archery and knife throwing, or sample the High Noon Chili Cook-Off.

 Get rolling and pedal the prairie – Prairie City, Iowa

 Join a free 10-mile bike ride on the Neal Smith National Wildlife Refuge Prairie Parkway Bike Trail.
 If you’re lucky, you might see bison and elk along the way.
 Native wildflowers are an even surer bet.
 When you’re done cycling, hike the trails, and explore the refuge visitor center.
 Not sure you want to commit to 10 miles?
 Opt for the Family Fun Ride (1.5 miles) instead.

 Show moths some love on Moth Night Out – Liberty, Texas

 Celebrate National Moth Week by viewing and photographing some of the more than 750 species of moths documented around the Trinity River National Wildlife Refuge in Liberty City, Texas.
 You’ll even help map moth distribution and document moth life history using online biological data depositories.

 Net a butterfly

-Join in the butterfly-catching fun by participating in “Monarch Madness” on September 10 at Neal Smith National Wildlife Refuge in Prairie City, Iowa, or at “Monarch Mania” on September 17 at Quivira National Wildlife Refuge in Stafford, Kan.
+On September 16, join in the butterfly-catching fun by participating in “Monarch Madness” at Neal Smith National Wildlife Refuge in Prairie City, Iowa, or at “Monarch Mania” at Quivira National Wildlife Refuge in Stafford, Kan.
 Join other festival-goers in racing around the refuges, nets in hand, to collect monarch butterflies for tagging.

 By Yousef Abdul-Husain